cristip73/mcp-server-asana/README.md

         * notes (string): Free-form textual information associated with the project
         * opt_fields (string): Comma-separated list of optional fields to include
     * Returns: Created project information
+26. `asana_get_teams_for_user`
+    * Get teams to which the user has access
+    * Required input:
+        * user_gid (string): The user GID to get teams for.
+Use 'me' to get teams for the current user.
+    * Optional input:
+        * opt_fields (string): Comma-separated list of optional fields to include
+    * Returns: List of teams the user has access to
+27. `asana_get_teams_for_workspace`
+    * Get teams in a workspace
+    * Required input:
+        * workspace_gid (string): The workspace GID to get teams for
+    * Optional input:
+        * opt_fields (string): Comma-separated list of optional fields to include
+    * Returns: List of teams in the workspace

 ## Prompts